oliviersamson/Muck-BugFixes/README.md

 - Fixed a bug where a layout element in the GameOverUI was too long and would exceed the enclosing UI element.
 - Fixed a bug where being too close to something wouldn't let the player interact with it.
 - Fixed a bug where a black fade would appear in the sky of the main menu environment when coming back from a game.
+- Fixed a bug where a player could get HP over his limit from Dracula powerup after reaching reaching max stacks.

 ## TODO: Future fixes